 The visual presentation of data is not a new concept.
 Back in the 19th Century Florence Nightingale was a pioneer in statistical graphics and famously used her ‘Coxcombs’ diagrams (shown below) to highlight the greater deaths from disease compared to wounds in the Crimean War, thereby promoting sanitation in hospitals.

 However, visualisation techniques and the tools available to produce visualisations have certainly developed in recent years.
 Whereas simple black on white plots and charts were the main staple in the past, intricate colour graphics and innovative dynamic and interactive data visualisations are now prevalent.

 Many visualisation tools are now publically available on-line, which allow anyone to produce their own dynamic and interactive figures.
 Hans Rosling, one of the fathers of modern visualisation, helped to develop Trendalyzer as co-founder of Gapminder, which is an animated visualisation software system using interactive bubble plots.
-Trendalyzer is now available for public use as the Google Visualisation application Motion Chart.
+Trendalyzer is now available for public use as Google Charts.
 Rosling’s wonderful BBC documentary “The Joy of Stats” shows some great uses of dynamic graphs, including an exploration of the health and wealth of nations as countries have developed since 1800, which is available to view at gapminder.org.

 However, more is not always better and simple, well-designed visualisations can be the clearest and most digestible.
 The ONS (Office for National Statistics) and their work with the Census 2011, the biggest statistical operation ever undertaken in the UK, provides a great example of some simple, but powerfully effective visualisations.